MyCryptoHQ/knowledge-base-content/troubleshooting/hardware-wallets/archos/archos-safet-mini.md

 Click on “GO TO MYCRYPTO” next to the Ethereum icon.

-It will open a new webpage: [https://beta.mycrypto.com.](https://beta.mycrypto.com/)
+It will open a new webpage: [https://mycrypto.com/.](https://mycrypto.com/)

-Note that it opens [https://beta.mycrypto.com](https://beta.mycrypto.com/) instead of [www.mycrypto.com.](http://www.mycrypto.com/) MyCrypto is working on merging the new updates.
-In the meantime, please use this version of MyCrypto with your Safe-T Mini.

 ## Next steps